agilesix/shai-hulud-response/MANUAL_RUN.md

 This guide explains how to manually run the Shai-Hulud scanners on macOS and Windows for testing or one-off scans.

+## Quick Start

+**Running locally?** You don't need the webhook secret!
+If you want to run the scanner locally for testing without sending results to Google Sheets, see the [Local Testing Mode](#local-testing-mode-no-webhookgoogle-sheets) section below.
+This mode outputs results directly to the console and doesn't require any secrets or webhook configuration.

+**Running in production?** You'll need to configure the `SECRET` variable with the actual secret from 1Password (vault: "Shai-Hulud Scanner") to authenticate with the webhook.

 ## Prerequisites

 ### macOS